Abnormalities in speech motor control.

 - Stuttering is caused by children’s parents – many parents blame themselves.
 In the 1930’s this was the belief before scientific research dispelled the myth.

-- Stuttering is caused by drawing attention to a child’s normal disfluencies – this was the logic of the unresearched 1930’s theory.
+- Caused by drawing attention to a child’s normal disfluencies – this was the logic of the unresearched 1930’s theory.

 - Stuttering is a psychological problem